Skip to Content

 How to play:

-• Simon Says requires that your child only follow an instruction when preceded by the words “Simon says.”
+• Simon Says requires that children only follow instructions that are preceded by the words “Simon says.”

 • For example: “Simon says pat your head” should elicit a response whilst “pat your head” should not.